25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - Docker is a software development platform to deploy apps
 - Apps are packaged in containers that can be run on any OS
-- Apps run the same, regardless of where they’re run
+- Apps run the same, regardless of where they're run
 - Any machine
 - No compatibility issues
 - Predictable behavior